Human Motion Transfer with 3D Constraints and Detail Enhancement: Method

 \subsection{Full Objective}

 The training of our network is divided into two stages.
-First we train the Motion Transfer Net, which consists of Pose GAN and Appearance Encoder.
-The full objective contains adversarial loss, perceptual loss and discriminator feature-matching loss, which has the following form:
+First we train the Motion Transfer Net.
+The full objective has the following form, containing adversarial loss $\mathcal{L}^{\mathcal{X}}_{\text{MT}}$, perceptual loss $\mathcal{L}_{P}$, and discriminator feature-matching loss $\mathcal{L}_{FM}$: \sytneww{